j6nca/notes/docs/work/deduplicating_metrics_targets_for_sidecar_containers.md

 # Understanding the Discovery.relabel alloy component

-The resulting block takes targets in and de-duplicates targets from the same pod, where the exposed annotation port number doesnt match the containers port.
+The resulting block takes targets in and de-duplicates targets from the same pod, where the exposed annotation port number doesn't match the containers port.

 ```
 // Drop sidecar pods from target list to prevent metric duplication.